Arpsgit/Image-Processing/README.md

 ## 3. Image reader using C
 ## 4. Negative transformer of an image using C
 ## 5. Log transformation of an image using C
+## 6. Image reader using Python
+## 7. Negative transformer of an image using Python
+## 8. Log transformation of an image using Python